All blog articles

 • Flow proceeds only if validation succeeds (HTTP 200)

-Dynamic URL Construction:
+Dynamic URL construction:

 • ${in.body} contains PO number from Nordoon parsing step